saschagrunert/go-modiff/README.md

 | `--repository, -r` | repository to be used, like: github.com/owner/repo                  |
 | `--from, -f`       | the start of the comparison (any valid git rev) (default: "master") |
 | `--to, -t`         | the end of the comparison (any valid git ref) (default: "master")   |

+## Contributing

+You want to contribute to this project?
+Wow, thanks!
+So please just fork it and send me a pull request.